 - Comes from a movie where husband intentionally manipulates wife’s mind – something is happening, wife sees it, husband and others deny that it is happening

-- Gaslighting is a form of psychological manipulation in which a person seeks to sow seeds of doubt in a targeted individual or in members of a targeted group, making them question their own memory, perception, and sanity.
-Using denial, misdirection, contradiction, and lying, gaslighting involves attempts to destabilize the victim and delegitimize the victim’s beliefs
+- Gaslighting is a form of psychological manipulation.
+It occurs in when a person seeks to sow seeds of doubt in a targeted individual or in members of a targeted group.
+This behavior involves denial, misdirection, contradiction and outright lying.
+It makes makes others question their own memory, perception, and sanity, all in an effort to destabilize the victim and delegitimize the victim’s beliefs.

 - You know something as your reality.
 However, when you attempt to address it, your partner or somebody you love turns it around as your issue and makes you feel like you don’t understand reality.

 - Begin to get yourself back